BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 - Should not have its own markup & styles

 ## [Rules of Routes](#rules-of-routes)
-Routes are not part of Atomic Design per-se, but they're important to think about in React.
+Finally **routes**, while not part of Atomic Design per-se, are still important to think about in React.
 Besides handling the routing for your website, routes can take on any of the responsibilities that pages *may* choose not to implement.
 One or the other of the Page or Route component should be relatively simple, and the other one should handle any complexity from data fetching, business logic, application state, and so on.

 - It should handle things that are not handled by pages
 - Can fetch application-specific data (if not done in Pages)